danielflachica/IWS-Time-Logger/README.md

 - No checking of valid domains before sending emails, the app just quits.
 [See also #7](https://github.com/danielflachica/IWS-Time-Logger/issues/7).
 - Timer doesn't display how much time has passed since you clicked "start".
 [See also #3](https://github.com/danielflachica/IWS-Time-Logger/issues/3).
 - No support for bulleted summary reports, only plain text for now.
 [See also #4](https://github.com/danielflachica/IWS-Time-Logger/issues/4).
-- No support for taking breaks in-between work sessions.
-[See also #5](https://github.com/danielflachica/IWS-Time-Logger/issues/5).
 - No support for email service providers other than Gmail.
 [See also #6](https://github.com/danielflachica/IWS-Time-Logger/issues/6).
-- Timer doesn't show start and end times of sessions yet.
-[See also #2](https://github.com/danielflachica/IWS-Time-Logger/issues/2).